Outsourcing vs. In-House Recruitment: What to Choose?

 It gets even worse if you’re working with an agency that isn't familiar with your country’s culture, as language and cultural differences can make communication a tad more challenging.

 Exchanging sensitive information is part and parcel of working with an RPO firm.
 This exposes your company to security risks.
-As a result, you have to make sure you’re working with a recruitment agency that’s equipped to address your security concerns.
-This problem gets solved once you and the RPO firm have established a high level of trust.
+As a result, you have to make sure you’re working with agency recruitment that’s equipped to address your security concerns.
+This problem gets solved once you and the RPO firm have established a high level of trust

 In-house vs. outsourcing recruitment: which one’s for you?